What is a First Mortgage?

 Can first mortgages be used for business cash-out?

 Yes.
-Many private first mortgages are used for business expansion, working capital and general investment purposes.
+Many private first mortgages are used for business expansion, working capital, and general investment purposes.
+Explore our secured business loans page for more information.

 How fast can a private first mortgage settle?

-Private lenders can approve and settle within 3–7 business days, depending on valuation readiness.
+Private lenders can approve and settle within 3 to 7 business days, depending on valuation readiness.